Lunar New Year Celebration

 Community Partners and Resources

-As part of our annual Lunar New Year event, the Walters has collaborated with several organizations and schools.
-Below is a list of our partners over the years:
+As part of our annual Lunar New Year event, the Walters collaborates with many local organizations and schools yearly.
+Below is a list of our past partners:

 Close